 But it didn’t come without sacrifice.
 Here are five things I’ve given up to pay down debt — and whether or not the sacrifice was worth it for me.

 For the first two years after graduation, I was working part-time and seasonal jobs that didn’t offer health insurance, so I decided to go without it.
 Not having health insurance amounted to an annual savings of $3,000.

-(However it's important to note that since 2014, the 2010 Affordable Care Act mandates that you can't go without health insurance without paying a financial penalty.
-In 2016, an individual without health insurance will be charged 2.5 percent of his or her household income or $695, whichever is higher.)
+(But it’s important to note that since 2014, the 2010 Affordable Care Act mandates that you can’t go without health insurance without paying a financial penalty.
+In 2016, an individual without health insurance will be charged 2.5% of his or her household income or $695, whichever is higher.)